highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 #### Security Details Types

-You can specify the type of data to retrieve by using the `type` option in the connector or by providing an array of types: `converters: ['AssetAllocations', 'RegionalExposure']`.
+You can specify the type of data to retrieve by using an array of types: `converters: ['AssetAllocations', 'RegionalExposure']` in the connector.
 The following types are available:

 - **TrailingPerformance**
 - **AssetAllocations**